FREE DOWNLOAD: archive.org/details/ET025_Ophed_BSOM_PTNTE/2.Broodingsideofmadness-Procastrination.flac

 Etched Traumas presents the collaborative release of BroodingSideOfMadness and Ophed – a release with two virtual sides by both artists.
 For BroodingSideOfMadness, the inspirational basis for constructing his work was the iconic euthanasia scene of the Soylent Green (1973) film with Edward G. Robinson as Sol Roth and, particularly, the last moments in a man's life.
 There's a certain concept that BroodingSideOfMadness admitted to himself gradually when finalizing each track.
 It has to do with a family member's dementia issue and how a "blissful" sound could emulate the inevitable moment of 'pass away'.
 His goal was to compose a joyful sound, not a depressed one.

-But cancer's conquer is imminent.
-A toy horse galloping but she is not 'strong as a horse’.
+But cancer's conquering is imminent.
+A toy horse galloping but she is not as 'strong as a horse’.
 Then the laughter of children becomes the cries of suffering.
 The whining of toy-horses becomes a howling.
 The identity becomes distorted when there are no lived moments anymore.
 Dementia is here.
-Pain, memory loss and waves of sound move like a pendulum.
+Pain, memory loss, and waves of a sound move like a pendulum.

 In the end, the tension relaxes.
 Back to dust.
 A new arrival, a passing to eternity.
 A soundscape lightened by sun rays, peaceful and paradisiacal.
 A blissful shutdown.

-Ophed is Sylvain Desfossés and he comes from Quebec, Canada and he is a composer influenced by various genres of music, ranging between 20th century classical composers to contemporary popular popular dance styles, or from south American rhythmic to the simple complexity of polyphonic African music and the tribal dance of Indonesia.
+Ophed is Sylvain Desfossés and he comes from Quebec, Canada and he is a composer influenced by various genres of music, ranging between 20th-century classical composers to contemporary popular dance styles, or from South American rhythmic to the simple complexity of polyphonic African music and the tribal dance of Indonesia.
 He seeks a perpetual fluid/motion element as he always tries to build a consistent shape out of a fluid, a never stopping energy.

 He composes for about 20 years and has various works in visual art and experimentation.
 Conceptual art is just a side of his personality, though.
 Basically a minimalist, he uses random set patterns, reverse audio, spoken samples, detune, distortion, and explores poly-rhythmic and polyphonic soundscapes.
-Ophed considers of the reversed techniques as his signature in his work.
-For him, music is a language therefore he gives priority to the message he wants to communicate.
+Ophed considers the reversed techniques as his signature in his work.
+For him, music is a language, therefore, he gives priority to the message he wants to communicate.

 Tracks 1-4 written by BroodingSideOfMadness